ZhiYang-Ong/VeriStand-gRPC-Plugins/README.md

 ## Note
 ### Known caveats
-1. This project has only been tested on Windows.
-To run it on Linux RT, copy "C:\Users\Public\Documents\National Instruments\NI VeriStand 2021\Custom UI Manager Controls\Libraries\LinuxRT\liblabview_grpc_server.so" to "/home/lvuser/natinst/bin/liblabview_grpc_server.so" on the Linux RT target using FileZilla.
+1. This project has only been tested on Windows although the gRPC Data Server Custom Device supports Linux RT.
-2. The channel names configured for gRPC channels are not stored to the .nivsscr file and will be lost when VeriStand closes.

 ### Dependencies
 * [gRPC Support for LabVIEW v1.0.1.1](https://github.com/ni/grpc-labview/releases/tag/v1.0.1.1))
-* .NET - .NET 4.6.2 installed to your local machine.
+* .NET - .NET 4.6.2 installed on your local machine.
 VeriStand is built against this version.
 * Compiler - Any C# editor and compiler that supports .NET 4.6.2.
 These codes were created with Visual Studio 2015.

 ### Reference